List of endangered spiders: Kauaʻi cave wolf spider (Adelocosa anops)

 The Kauaʻi cave wolf spider is found only on the island of Kauai in the U.S. state of Hawaii.
 As of 2006, this species can be found in a single cave and only 16 to 28 individuals have been encountered.
 Compared to other spider species, the Kauaʻi cave wolf spider has a low reproductive rate and due to habitat constraints, has little access to food sources.
 This spider is one of the largest documented cave-dwelling organisms measuring up to 8 centimeters.
 Because it spends its life in the darkness of a cave, this spider has no need for sight and is therefore completely eyeless.

 Katipō (Latrodectus katipo)

 The katipō spider is related to the Australian redback and other widow spiders.
 This spider can be found in New Zealand in burrows or trees.
-The name means "night-stinger" in native Maori.
+The name means "night-stinger" in native Māori language.
 This species is listed as endangered due to habitat loss, as well as non-native spider introduction.
 It is estimated that only a few thousand of these spiders remain in the wild.